Regular farm meetings strengthen communication

 It’s common for people to say they don’t have time to meet.

-This is where Jared Sherman, general manager of Soderglen Ranches near Airdrie, Alta., believes the mindset must change.
+This is where Jared Sherman, of Soderglen Ranches near Airdrie, Alta., believes the mindset must change.

 He says sometimes people confuse whether there is time to meet with whether they want to make it a priority.